It is estimated that 1,700 children in Grand Forks County suffer from significant trauma.

 Early trauma, such as exposure to violence, can leave a lasting imprint on a child’s brain.
 When children feel unsafe, the part of the brain that normally helps them to bond, learn to talk and engage with others is instead focused on survival.
 This can cause neurochemical changes that impair children’s ability to cope, function and learn.
 Young children are most vulnerable to the effects of trauma.
-At CVIC’s shelter last year, 2 out of 3 children fleeing violence with their mothers were ages 5 or younger.
+At CVIC’s shelter last year, nearly half of children fleeing violence with their mothers were ages 5 or younger.
 With shelter, mothers can take their children out of the traumatic environment and give them a healthy start at life.

 Exposure to violence makes it harder for children to learn, as their minds are consumed with what will happen to their parent who is being abused or with how to make sense of the abuse that may have happened to them.
 They are in great need of intervention that helps them to heal from the trauma.
 Without this kind of help, studies show that kids with significant trauma are at a much greater risk of failing in school than are kids without such trauma: